 Now once you see how they’re most likely getting inside the attic, you can proceed.

-The first thing to do would be to set up a Transonic Ultra Sound device.
+The first thing to do would be to set up a Sound Repeller device.
 These are small sound emitting devices that can be used to repel unwanted wildlife.
 Point one in the direction of where they’re roosting and try to get it as close to them as possible.
 Wait till dusk and turn it on.
 Bats do not like the sound of these units and will quickly leave the attic space where one is sounding off.

 Now it’s important to leave the unit on continuously, all night long, for it to have a positive impact.
 In most cases they’ll be uncomfortable and move away from the sound.
 Eventually they’ll figure out they cannot escape the noise unless the leave and with any luck, they will probably be gone by the next day.